JaishreeJanu/full-stack-development-projects/README.md

 ## Project details

-During the coursework, following projects were developed.
+The projects in this repository

 1. **Fyyur: Artist Booking Site**